pillmuncher/yogic.cs/README.md

 assignments are compatible with each other.
 Typically, there is ever only a single solution.
 We solve this in a naive way, by generating all possible permutations and then matching each permutation until we find one that matches.
-In Logic Programming this kind of algorithm is knows as *Generate and Test*.
+In Logic Programming this kind of algorithm is known as *Generate and Test*.
 ```csharp
 using System.Linq;